On Campus Activities Westmont College Student Association (WCSA)

 Download the funding proposal form.

-Complete the funding proposal form and upload it to this link.
+Complete the funding proposal form and send it as an attachment to email@example.com.

 Each proposal is examined by WCSA.
 Then, WCSA will vote on whether to approval the proposal.